Why Is CTS Number Of Property So Important?

 Why do you need the CTS number?

-The CTS number, referred as the Chain and Triangulation Survey Number in Mumbai suburban area or Cadastral Survey Number in Mumbai division, is an identification number allotted to a land plots.
+The CTS number, referred as the Chain and Triangulation Survey Number in Mumbai suburban area or Cadastral Survey Number in Mumbai division, is an identification number allotted to land plots.
 When purchasing an immovable property in any rural or urban area in the city, a thorough inspection of the land ownership details, including the CTS number, is a must to avoid any problem or fraudulent transaction in the future.
 These details are often sought by local authorities, property developers, financial institutions or banks and even during any litigation pertaining to the property.

 - The CTS number is required during property registration and needs to be mentioned as a reference in various applications and seeking details of the property card.